 When I saw Subcool, his young lover and the baby together, they looked like an extremely happy, stable American family.
 He was more energized, optimistic and centered than I’d ever seen him.

 As he moved to expand his cannabis empire by selling high-quality cannabis concentrates, I was happy to believe he’d finally found a good home and had good people around him.

 But those sweet days were soon to end.
 On October 25, 2019, Subcool shocked me with this news:

 “We just got robbed at gunpoint by nearly 30 Maricopa County sheriff officers.
 They stole everything, including all my money, seeds, plants, medicine, vehicles and my bank accounts.
 Apparently someone narked on me.
 I thought I was totally legal and compliant.
 This is devastating,” he said.

-At first, he wanted Growing Marijuana Perfectly to have all the insider details of the raid and to do a big article about it, but his attorney told him that would harm his chances of beating the charges or escaping a prison sentence.
+At first, he wanted Growing Marijuana Perfectly to do a big article about the raid, but his attorney told him that would harm his chances of beating the charges or escaping a prison sentence.

 So Subcool hardly told anybody about being busted, and told me not to write about the raid.
 Thus, nobody reported the raid, leaving growers all around the world wondering what happened to Subcool’s new Arizona-based cannabis seeds and concentrates website, and why wasn’t he making new Weed Nerd videos.

 Subcool was spiraling into depression, despair and suicidality.
 He realized he’d made a big error moving to Maricopa County, Arizona.
 If you’ve heard of Maricopa County before, it’s probably because its former long-time sheriff Joe Arpaio was known as a racist bully and dangerous intimidator who thought it funny to house prisoners in crude tents in the desert where temperatures often reach 120°F.